Bien21-00590/Robotics2_FK-IK_Group2_sphericalmanipulator_2024/README.md

-# Forward and Inverse Kinematics of a Spherica Manipulator
+# Forward and Inverse Kinematics of a Spherical Manipulator
 ### Members:
 - PL :
 - PE : Capuno, Raphael Juno L.